 Employee-Partners.
-In each 12-month period, the first of which will begin on the date of the 2014 Underwritten Offering, an employee-partner may sell (i) a number of vested shares of our Class A common stock representing up to 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units (in each case, whether vested or unvested) he or she held as of the first day of that period (as well as the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods) or, (ii) if greater, vested shares of our Class A common stock having a market value as of the time of sale of up to \$250,000.
+In each 12-month period, the first of which will begin on the date of the completion of this offering, an employee-partner is permitted to sell (i) a number of vested shares of our Class A common stock representing up to 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units (in each case, whether vested or unvested) he or she held as of the first day of that period (as well as the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods) or, (ii) if greater, vested shares of our Class A common stock having a market value as of the time of sale of up to \$250,000.
+Any common units we purchase from an employee-partner in connection with this offering will be included when calculating the maximum number of shares of Class A common stock such person is permitted to sell in the first one-year period.

-Subject to the volume restrictions described above, a stockholder who is an employee-partner of Artisan may sell shares of Class A common stock received upon exchange of common units in the 2014 Underwritten Offering, and, following (i) June 12, 2014 or (ii) the expiration of any lock-up period in connection with the 2014 Underwritten Offering, if such offering is completed prior to June 12, 2014, in any manner of sale permitted under the securities laws.
+Subject to the volume restrictions described above, a stockholder who is an employee-partner of Artisan is permitted to sell shares of Class A common stock received upon exchange of common units following (i) June 12, 2014 or (ii) the expiration of the lock-up period in connection with this offering, if this offering is completed prior to June 12, 2014, in any manner of sale permitted under the securities laws.
 Employee-partners are also permitted to transfer vested shares of our Class A common stock received upon exchange of common units to certain family members and estate planning vehicles.

 Former Employee-Partners.
-Following the termination of an employee-partner's employment, such former employee-partner's vested Class B common units are automatically be exchanged for Class E common units, such former employee-partner's shares of Class B common stock are cancelled and we issue such former employee-partner a number of shares of Class C common stock equal to such former employee-partner's number of Class E common units.
+Following the termination of an employee-partner's employment, the former employee-partner's vested Class B common units are automatically exchanged for Class E common units, the former employee-partner's shares of Class B common stock are cancelled and we issue the former employee-partner a number of shares of Class C common stock equal to the former employee-partner's number of Class E common units.
 The former employee-partner's Class E common units will be exchangeable for Class A common stock subject to the same restrictions and limitations on exchange applicable to the other limited partners.

-Subject to the contractual limitations described below, a former employee-partner may sell his or her shares of Class A common stock received upon exchange in the 2014 Underwritten Offering, and, following (i) June 12, 2014 or (ii) the expiration of any lock-up period in connection with the 2014 Underwritten Offering, if such offering is completed prior to June 12, 2014, in any manner of sale permitted under the securities laws.
+Subject to the contractual limitations described below, a former employee-partner is permitted to sell his or her shares of Class A common stock received upon exchange following (i) June 12, 2014 or (ii) the expiration of the lock-up period in connection with this offering, if this offering is completed prior to June 12, 2014, in any manner of sale permitted under the securities laws.